 In professional settings, a hug is a form of non-verbal communication in different situations, such as greeting or congratulating a colleague.
 But in a formal environment, a business hug is not always appropriate.

 When you meet and greet people in a business environment, always stick to the traditional etiquette standards, making people feel comfortable and courteous.

-Observe people’s body language before deciding to hug them.
+Observe people’s body language before deciding to hug them

+Be the first to avoid uncertainty by offering a handshake.
 The classic handshake is the best option, especially when you meet people for the first time.

 If you like to hug people and you are not sure if it’s ok to hug someone, then see their intentions and let them take the lead.

 Mostly Asian people, in particular, the Japanese, consider that displaying affection in public is not good manners.
 Hugging is considered rude and disrespectful behavior.

 Therefore, make sure you know the basic rules of etiquette and customs when you visit a foreign country or greet an international associate.